Who is my academic advisor?

 What if I failed to properly withdraw from a course?

 Any student who does not withdraw from a course in accordance with academic calendar regulation 10.4.3 must remain registered in the course and will receive a grade.
-Appeals to an Academic Dean can be made for late withdrawal based on serious ongoing medical or personal issues by completing a Dean's Permission Request Form in Connect@MTA.
+Appeals to the Registrar (or direct delegate) can be made for late withdrawal based on serious ongoing medical or personal issues by completing the Permission Request Form in Connect.
 Supporting documentation may be required.
+A decision will be made in consultation with the Director of Accessibility and Student Wellness.
 Requests must normally be submitted before the final exam has been written or final paper/assignment has been submitted and before a final grade has been recorded.
+Decisions concerning late withdrawal may be appealed to an Academic Dean within 3 calendar days of the decision.

 How many credits can I take in the fall/winter terms?